helq/python-ssk/README.md

 ## TODO ##

-[] Accept unicode characters not only ASCII

-[] Accept arbitrary lists not only python strings
+* `string_kernel` should accept arbitrary lists not only python strings

 ## How does actually ssk() works? ##